home | what's new | other sitescontact | about

 what was in it for Constantine

-Desiring to bring order to an empire with too many rioting factions, he understood that unity in religion could offer a peace which occupying troops could not.
 The bishops - 250 of them attending the first council in 325 AD - ruled their respective church-areas a little too freely for Constantine's liking.
-The disunited fiefdoms of the various bishops looked like modern squabbling denominations!
+The disunited fiefdoms of the various bishops looked like modern squabbling denominations.
 There was not yet any supreme Pope in Rome, overseeing the whole church.
 The rewriting of history, the propaganda fairy-tale suggesting that all flowed in unbroken sequence from Peter, would come later.

-Constantine's dilemma was this: There were far too many theological opinions ("heresy" is the Greek word for opinion), too many untidy debates, which led to street riots.
 How could he assume the role of hero to the commoners, a political savior offering prosperity, with inconsiderate people running around killing each other in the market square? - and over trivial technical points of religious doctrine, too.
 No, this would never do; this is not what Constantine wanted.

 Constantine was no clergyman but a secular official.
 Nevertheless, he arranged for and convened an ecclesiastical conference; had acted like a Pope; had summoned all of the warring, independent bishops together.

 And why would the bishops obey him?
 Well, it's those Roman swords again, which convincingly win many arguments.
-But, even more, if one were to become an obedient little bishop, one who did the right thing as a good citizen of the realm, he would be blessed by Father Constantine with great financial reward, a secure office, real estate and buildings, and the backing, should it be required, of Roman military force.
+But, even more, if one were to become an obedient little bishop, one who did the right thing as a good citizen of the realm, he might be blessed by Father Constantine with great financial reward, secure office, real estate and buildings, and the backing, should it be required, of Roman military force.

 safer to be his pig than his son